folio-org/stripes-components/util/parameterizing-makeQueryFunction.md

 ### Motivation

-UNAM (the National Autonomous University of Mexico) are adding functionality to the Users app to allow an administrator, once a user has been selected, to search within his or her fees and fines.
+UNAM (the National Autonomous University of Mexico) are adding functionality to the Users app to allow an administrator, once a user has been selected, to search within that user's fees and fines.
 To achieve this, they want to use the `<SearchAndSort>` high-level utility component and the associated function `makeQueryFunction`.
 However, this does not work because the URL query parameters that it uses -- `query`, `filters`, `sort` -- have already been set by the User app's own use of `<SearchAndSort>`.

 How can the UNAM team provide searching at this nested level within an app?